Mathew Roydon: Works, allusions and reputation

 In Thomas Nashe's Address to the gentlemen students of both universities, prefixed to Robert Greene's Arcadia (1587), Roydon is mentioned with Thomas Achlow and George Peele as leading London poets.
 Francis Meres, in his Palladis Tamia (1598), describes Roydon as worthy of comparison with the great poets of Italy.
 Apart from his elegy on Sidney, the only other compositions by Roydon in print are some verses before Thomas Watson's Sonnets (1581), and before Sir George Peckham's True Reporte (1583).
 Martin Garrett writes that Roydon "was associated at various times with Spenser, Marlowe, and Chapman", and quotes Nashe, prefacing Greene's Menaphon (1589), in saying that Roydon "hath shewed himselfe singular in the immortall Epitaph of his beloved Astrophell, besides many other most absolute Comike inventions".
 According to Garrett:

 Fiction

 In Deborah Harkness's novel Shadow of Night, the character Matthew de Clermont, a vampire, is revealed to have been, in the Elizabethan era, Matthew Roydon of the School of Night.
+In The Marlen of Prague: Christopher Marlowe and the City of Gold, a historical fantasy by Angeli Primlani, Roydon appears as one of the Queen's mages.